pierrebeitz/typescript-workshop/README.md

 console.log(string) // =>  compiler error: "Cannot find name 'string"
 ```

-As all valid Javascript is supposed to be valid Typescript we **CAN** name variables `string` or `number`.
+As all valid Javascript is supposed to be valid TypeScript we **CAN** name variables `string` or `number`.
-While thinking through the example above you hopefully saw that this is a rather bad idea when using Typescript.
+While thinking through the example above you hopefully saw that this is a rather bad idea when using TypeScript.

 Here's an equivalent for arrays: